Joel-Sony/OdinLibrary/README.md

-# OdinLibrary
-Library Website
+# 📚 Library Website

-A simple web-based library management system where users can add books, track reading status, and remove books from their collection.
+A fun and simple web-based library where you can add books, keep track of what you've read, and remove books when you're done.

-## Features
+## ✨ Features

 Add books with details: Title, Author, Number of Pages, and Read Status

-Display books in a structured list format
+See books neatly listed in a structured format

-Limit library to 8 books with a notification when full

-Remove books using a dedicated button

-Modal form for adding new books

-## Technologies Used

-HTML - Structure of the webpage

-CSS - Styling the layout and modal box

-JavaScript - Managing the library logic

-## Usage
+A maximum of 8 books—you'll get a friendly "Library Full" message if you try to add more

+## 🚀 How to Use

-Click Add Book to open the book entry form.
+Click Add Book to open the form.

-Fill in the details and submit.
+Fill in the book details and hit submit.

-The book will be added to the library if space is available.
+Your book will appear in the library (unless it's full!).

-Click the Remove button to delete a book.
+Click Remove to take a book off the list.

-If the library reaches 8 books, a "Library Full" message will be displayed.
+If you try adding more than 8 books, you'll see a Library Full message.